ncarbo/catalan-evolution/README.md

 A reproducible NLP and data-analysis pipeline for studying diachronic change in written Catalan between 1832 and 1949.

-The project combines a historical corpus derived primarily from the CTILC (Corpus Textual Informatitzat de la Llengua Catalana), developed by the Institut d’Estudis Catalans, with additional historical texts from the Dipòsit Digital de Documents de la Universitat Autònoma de Barcelona.
+The project combines a historical corpus extracted primarily from the CTILC (Corpus Textual Informatitzat de la Llengua Catalana), developed by the Institut d’Estudis Catalans, with additional texts from the Dipòsit Digital de Documents de la Universitat Autònoma de Barcelona.
 It extracts orthographic and lexical features and analyzes their evolution over time through trend estimation, persistence analysis, changepoint detection, linguistic oppositions, and robustness checks.

-## Research question
+## Initial question

-How did major orthographic conventions in written Catalan evolve between 1830 and 1950, particularly around the Fabrian standardization of the 1910s, and how robust are the observed changes to corpus composition?
+How did major orthographic conventions in written Catalan evolve between 1830 and 1950, particularly around the Fabrian standardization of the 1910s?

 ## Corpus

 The corpus covers written Catalan from 1832 to 1949 and consists primarily of texts from the CTILC supplemented by a smaller number of external sources, mainly the magazines Ariel and Ressorgiment.
 These external texts were added to improve temporal coverage, particularly because of the limited number of documents available for the 1940s in the CTILC source

-Each document is associated with metadata such as:
+Each document is associated with metadata:

 - year
 - source